Recent Examples of agronomy from the Web

-Origin of AGRONOMY
+Origin and Etymology of agronomy

-Seen & Heard
+Seen and Heard

 What made you want to look up agronomy?
 Please tell us where you read or heard it (including the quote, if possible).